SUBSEA AND PIPELINES ENGINEERING CAPABILITIES

 - Deep and shallow water

-- Design in accordance with various codes including DNV, API, AS and ASME
+- Design in accordance with various codes including DNVGL, API, AS and ASME

 Safety and Risk Assessments